sophiechaudonneret/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/03-real-time-object-detection/01_project-report-real-time-object-detection.md

 </div>

 ### Yolo architecture and performance
-YOLOv5 is a one stage object detector, like any one stage detector, it is made of three main part :
+YOLOv5 is a one stage object detector, like any one stage detector, it is made of three main parts :

 - model backbone
 - model neck
 - model head

-The model backbone is used in object detection to extracts the most important features : the richest and most distinctive ones.
+The model backbone is used in object detection to extract the most important features : the richest and most distinctive ones.
 In YOLOv5, the backbone used is [CSPNet](https://github.com/WongKinYiu/CrossStagePartialNetworks "CSPNet repo") which stands for **C**ross **S**tage **P**artial **Net**works.

 Model neck is used in object detectors to build feature pyramids in order to detect an object of different sizes and scales.
 There are many different feature pyramid techniques available.
 YOLOv5 uses [PANet](https://arxiv.org/abs/1803.01534 "PANet article"), which stands for **P**ath **A**ggregation **Net**work.